Lucetia/piracy/README.md

 -   [kube-plex](https://github.com/munnerz/kube-plex) - Scalable Plex Media Server on Kubernetes -- dispatch transcode jobs as pods on your cluster!
 -   [Plex-Remote-Transcoder](https://github.com/wnielson/Plex-Remote-Transcoder) - A distributed transcoding backend for Plex.
 -   [UnicornTranscoder](https://github.com/UnicornTranscoder/UnicornTranscoder) - A remote transcoder for Plex Media Server.
--   [Unlock the transcode or 'session' limit on nVidia consumer grade GPUs](http://slothtechtv.com/2018/09/unlock-the-transcode-or-session-limit-on-nvidia-consumer-grade-gpus) - Article describing how to bypass the artifical single-transcode limit.

 #### Logging and Metrics